gumyr/cq_warehouse/README.md

 #### API
 The APIs of these three methods are:

-clearanceHole: A hole that allows the screw to be inserted freely
+`clearanceHole`: A hole that allows the screw to be inserted freely
 - `fastener`: Union[Nut, Screw],
 - `washers`: Optional[List[Washer]] = None,
 - `fit`: Optional[Literal["Close", "Normal", "Loose"]] = "Normal",